Wednesday, November 20, 2024

 Day 7

 Woke up at 5.45, went down to the bar area for breakfast at 7.
 The landlady would not crack a smile despite my polite attempts at conversations.
 I gave up and ate in silence.
-Ate a cold breakfast of cereal and a full English veg and left at 8.17.
+Ate a cold breakfast of cereal followed by a full English veg and left at 8.17.
 Decided to take it easy.
-After one or two wrong turns but soon corrected myself.
+I took one or two wrong turns at the start but I soon corrected myself.
 During one particular stretch, when I came back to the trail after taking a wrong turn, I reached a gate beyond which was a large herd of cows.
 Luckily for me, I saw a couple and we decided that we would cross the field together.
 They were walking the Cotswold Way in parts and they have walked it over two years, one day at a time.
-Not long after I came across a message box and left a little note in it.
+Not long after that I came across a message box and left a little note in it.
 After a stone stile and a V-stile, I reached Cold Ashton.
 The shepherd's hut I was staying in was a bit off the track and I wondered about taking a bus but when I saw that the next one was not due for another two hours, I called Uber.
 The Portuguese driver took a wrong turn and I was charged more.
 I ordered some food from a supermarket and made myself pasta and salad for dinner.
 Went to bed at 6.30 and was woken up a couple of hours later by fireworks.
 Bed linen smells of detergents.
 Tomorrow, I finish!

 Old Sodbury to Cold Ashton